UPDATE: I revisited this topic in Nov 2018 with a new article

 Then a few years ago a board member for Mint visited a class of mine at Berkeley as a guest speaker.
 I tried the service out the next day and have really been pleased with it ever since.
 Since it’s a web service, it’s always up-to-date, synced with my accounts and I can access it from anywhere.
 It alerts you if you have any irregular behavior such as large deposits or withdrawls.
 It leverages crowd sourcing to learn how to better categorize transactions.
 However my favorite feature is how it learns over time what you usually spent in a given category and establishes a “budget” for that amount (letting you know if you’re over or under it later).

 Finally the Mint iPhone App connects me to this rich set of data on a daily basis in a simple way.
-Of course it could be improved such as I’d like to be able to dig into changes in my 401K (chart of how it’s trending, which holdings are up/down), be able to re-categorize transactions, and “predict” my cash flow out a couple months based on past data and budgets.
+Of course it could be improved such as I’d like to be able to dig into changes in my 401K (chart of how it’s trending, which holdings are up/down), be able to re-categorize transactions on my bank account and credit card, and “predict” my cash flow out a couple months based on past data and budgets.

 I read Rich Dad, Poor Dad around 2001 and quickly understood the value of regularly assessing our income/expenses and balance sheet.
 Yet nothing at the time met my needs (Quicken, MS Money, etc) so I looked to Excel to do the work for me in the way that I found most intuitive.
 It puts all of our monthly income and expenses, assets and liabilities onto one sheet of paper.
 Simple, visual, straightforward.
 We update it every 3 months and graph our progress over time.